lspcontainers/lspcontainers.nvim/README.md

 that the server can exit immediately when it detects that the client is no longer running.

-This feature fails to work properly no a containerized language server because the host and the container do not share the container namespace by default.
+This feature fails to work properly on a containerized language server because the host and the container do not share the container namespace by default.

 A container can share a process namespace with the host by passing the